skienzmatishun/rippreport/content/p/backstory-podcast-special-legislative-alert-alabama-medical-cannabis/index.md

 Chey Garrigan of the Alabama Cannabis Industry Association joins us for a spirited conversation about the players and the prospect of this Bill surviving the Senate.

-For more information please visit the ACIA at their website: [https://www.bamacannabis.org/](https://www.bamacannabis.org/)
+For more information please visit the ACIA at their website: [https://www.bamacannabis.org/] (https://web.archive.org/web/20250227115522/https://www.bamacannabis.org/) (Archive)